PredictionIO/PredictionIO-Vagrant/README.md

 3. ```vagrant up```
 4. Follow the in-console instructions

-PredictionIO runs on port 7070
+- PredictionIO runs on port 7070

-Instances run on port 8000
+- Instances run on port 8000

+Optional: Switch to branch `8.1-SNAPSHOT` to use the most recent snapshot version of PredictionIO 0.8.1 directly from github instead of the stable 0.8.0 version.

 Support
 =======